nskselva/market-toolkit/README.md

 **DISCLAIMER:** *In general, there is **no preference** given to any of these resources and this is not a recommendation to use them.
 Besides categorizing them and deciding to include some based on personal experience, I am not officially suggesting any opinion on any of these, but I do have experience with many of them and have tried to include things I've had good experiences with or that I personally use in my trading/investing activities.*

 *Any links that are **bold** are things I either currently use or have used enough in the past to get a good feel for their quality/functionality, but that does not mean I am recommending them, only that I have personal experience with them.
 If it is not bold, it doesn't mean I've never used it, only that it's something I just use now and then or that it seemed handy at a cursory glance.
-In short regarding this entire thread, I am not a financial advisor. **Do your own due diligence and speak to a professional before making any financial decisions.***
+In short regarding this entire list, I am not a financial advisor. **Do your own due diligence and speak to a professional before making any financial decisions.***
 # <a id="toc"></a>Table of Contents:
 - [GETTING STARTED](#getting-started)
 - [BROKERS & TRADING SOFTWARE](#brokers)